grafana/grafana/docs/sources/datasources/prometheus.md

 - Cortex
 - [Thanos](https://thanos.io/v0.17/components/query.md/)

-For more information on how to get other project data into Prometheus and Grafana, refer to the specific project documentation.
+For more information on how to query other Prometheus-compatible projects from Grafana, refer to the specific project documentation.

 ## Provision the Prometheus data source